srijanighosh87/GrabASeat-Front/README.md

 14. The user can delete a booking using the booking ID.
 15. BookingAPI Swagger URL (local): https://localhost:7000/swagger/index.html.
 Azure URL: grabaseatbookingservice.azurewebsites.net
 16. Front URL: https://black-sand-09021e30f.4.azurestaticapps.net
+17. For the frontend, CD for Git workflow with Azure has been implemented.
+18. For the Backend code, manual deployment is needed as of now (CD will be implemented later).
-17. For this project, a shared database has been used and all APIs are written in one single project.
+19. For this project, a shared database has been used and all APIs are written in one single project.
 But later for customer-related information, a separate customer database can be used.

 **## Improvements / to do**
 1. Authentication is not added for the user.